 The Establishment of Mount Penang, 1912

 In 1905, the Neglected Children and Juvenile Offenders Act was passed to replace the former Industrial and Reformatory Schools Acts of 1866.
 The Gosford Farm Home for Boys was built under this new Act.
-In the early 1900s, the Government Surveyor recommended the Mount Penang site as a possible location for a Government sanatorium; however, this was never acted upon.
-During the same period, the Government also looked for a site on which to construct a new centre for juvenile delinquents.
-The new centre would be based on similar principles as the Brush Farm in Eastwood, where hard physical work and a basic school education would combine to assist in the rehabilitation of delinquent boys.
-The centre would also take the boys from the nautical training ships, which had become outdated and expensive to operate by the early 1900s.
+In the early 1900s, the Government Surveyor recommended the Mount Penang site as possible location for a Government sanatorium; however, this was never acted upon.
+In the same period, the Government also looked for a site to construct a new centre for juvenile delinquents.
+The new centre would be based on similar principles as Brush Farm in Eastwood, where hard physical work and a basic education would combine to assist in rehabilitation of delinquent boys.
+The centre would also take boys from the nautical training ships, which had become outdated and expensive to operate by the early 1900s.

-On 1 July 1912, a party of approximately 100 boys aged between ten and sixteen began clearing a site at Mount Penang near Gosford, in order to build a new State-controlled farm for wayward boys.
-The farm was to replace the former Nautical School Ships and the small Brush Farm.
-All the boys in the working party were formerly of the Sobraon, and were supervised by the former probation officer of the Nautical School Ship, Herbert Charles Wood.
+On 1 July 1912, a party of approximately 100 boys aged between ten and sixteen began clearing a site at Mount Penang in order to build a new State-controlled farm for wayward boys.
+This was to replace the former Nautical School Ships and the small Brush Farm facility.
+All the boys in the working party were formerly of the Sobraon, and supervised by the former probation officer of the Nautical School Ship, Herbert Charles Wood.

 The site was situated on the lip of a reasonably flat summit of a sharp escarpment, three miles west of the town of Gosford.
-The site was also isolated from main population centres, a requirement that had worked against the Brush Farm site at Eastwood which had been encroached upon by residential development.
-It was the combination of these factors of inaccessibility and isolation that led the committee appointed to locate a new site for the training of male juvenile delinquents to choose Mount Penang for their site.
-The chosen location of Mount Penang was one track to Sydney, which went via Mangrove Mountain and Wiseman's Ferry.
-Although remoteness worked in favour of the choice of the Mount Penang site for the farm, it did create serious problems during the construction of the complex.
+It was isolated from main population centres, a requirement that worked against the Brush Farm site at Eastwood which had been encroached upon by residential development.
+It was the combination of these factors of inaccessibility and isolation that led the committee appointed to locate a new site for the training of male juvenile delinquents to choose Mount Penang.
+The chosen location was on the track to Sydney, which went via Mangrove Mountain and Wiseman's Ferry.
+Although remoteness worked in favour of the site for the farm, it did create serious problems during construction of the complex.

 The Construction Phase, 1912-22

-Access to the proposed site at Mount Penang provided the first obstacle that needed to be overcome.
-The only access to the building site was via a steep track, with gradients of between 1:8 and 1:11.
-With all the equipment and stores being bought in by bullock, bricks were ruled out as the main building material, due to the difficulties of transportation and associated costs.
-From the inception of the project, a building committee was established to oversee the construction and to work through any potential difficulties.
-As an alternative to bricks, the Committee recommended the use of local hardwood and sandstone for the works, the latter quarried on site, The building committee architect, Mr James Nangle, also recommended the use of concrete for the buildings, which would reduce cost and overcome the problem of transport.
+Access to the proposed site provided the first obstacle to overcome.
+The only access was via a steep track, with gradients of between 1:8 and 1:11.
+With all the equipment and stores being bought in by bullock, bricks were ruled out as the main building material, due to the difficulties of transportation and costs.
+From the inception, a building committee was established to oversee construction to work through any difficulties.
+As an alternative to bricks, the Committee recommended use of local hardwood and sandstone, the latter quarried on site, The committee architect, James Nangle, recommended use of concrete for buildings, which would reduce cost and overcome the problem of transport.

 The Minister for Public Instruction approved the plans, with a budget set at (Pounds)12,000 for the main structures.
 Work commenced on the first day of July 1912, with the boys providing the labour; another cost-cutting measure.
 To begin with, the boys were accommodated in military-style bell tents while they worked on the construction of their own dormitories.
 The boys were split into work parties under the supervision of tradesmen who could provide assistance and guidance to the boys.
 The first buildings to be constructed were the ones that were the most essential to the institution: dormitories, a dining room, staff quarters, offices, a kitchen, store rooms for supplies and equipment, and accommodation for the tradesmen and Clerk of Works.
 The Minister for Public Instruction laid the foundation stone of No. 1 Dormitory by December 1912.
 By September 1913, No. 1 Dormitory had been completed, as had the Assistant Superintendent's residence and four weatherboard cottages for the married staff members.
 These cottages still stand along the entrance road to the complex.